FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session - Under Development/04 Publishing/Publishing considerations.md

 ## Automated publishing workflow

 The [templates](https://github.com/FAIR-by-Design-Methodology/templates) repository of the FAIR-by-design Methodology includes a set of Git actions that implement the publishing workflow.
 The workflow is triggered with each new Github release.
 When triggered they automate the complete Zenodo publishing process.
-The steps performed by these actions include validation of the information provided in the accompanying files, implementation of the signposting, draft entry creation in Zenodo, updating the DOI in all files that reference it, including slides and syllabus, rebuilding and releasing a new version of the Git book.
+The steps performed by these actions include:
+- validation of the information provided in the accompanying files,
+- implementation of the signposting,
+- draft entry creation in Zenodo,
+- updating the DOI in all files that reference it, including slides and syllabus,

-Important to note is that any other fields also present in the `CITATION.cff` file such as: `version`, `doi`, `date-released` **should not be manually edited**.
-They will be updated automatically when publishing the repository to Zenodo.
+- rebuilding and
+- releasing a new version of the Git book.

+!!!tip
+	The FAIR-by-Design Methodology opted for using Zenodo as a open access repository, but other communities and users can use different repositories, suitable for their purpose.

+!!!note
+	In the accompanying files, some of the fields should be edited manually, while others are automatically updated by the publishing workflow and should not be manually changed.
+Examples of such field are `version`, `doi`, `date-released` from the `CITATION.cff`.

-# Summary
+## Summary

 FAIR-by-Design Methodology pays special attention to the publishing of the learning materials, making sure that they conform to the FAIR principles.
 Several accompanying files are needed to ensure that the required elements are present.
 Using the Signposting technique, the published html version of the training materials are made understandable not only to humans, but also to the machines - crawlers that process web learning resources.
 The methodology provides a specific workflow that enables each new release to be clearly visible and added to the Zenodo repository as a new version of the learning materials.